OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 Omega boards and components are not designed to handle much more than 5V circuit and 12V supply.
 Attempting to directly control 120V appliances like lights, heaters, garage doors will almost certainly fry your Omega.
 So how can you turn on your lights?

 Enter the **relay**!
-A relay is essentially a mechanical switch that is triggered electronically.
+A relay is a mechanical switch that is triggered electronically.
 This physically separates the circuit that triggers the switch and the circuit that the switch actually switches.
 The relay expansion is designed to isolate the Omega and the dock from high power circuits while allowing it to be controlled by the Omega.

 ### Building the Circuit

-// 5V buzzer circuit connected to relay
-// push button as gpio to toggle the relay
 Our goal here is to connect a buzzer to the relay expansion and a power supply, and then connect a switch to the Omega's expansion headers.
 Once it's set up, we'll use the code to turn the buzzer on and off.

 The switch used here is an SPDT switch - Single Pole, Dual Throw.
 Single pole means there's a single power source being switched, dual throw means the power is always connected to one output or the other.
 The middle pin is the power input, and the two pins on the side are the outputs.
 Here we'll just use a single output, leaving the other as open circuit.